mahima-jpatel/mmml/TESTREADME.md

 3. **Simulation (Rollout):** Explore each expanded query, retrieve evidence, and estimate confidence scores for how well the content supports the answer.
 4. **Backpropagation:** Propagate scores up the tree, prioritizing promising reasoning paths while pruning irrelevant or redundant ones.

-Over multiple rollouts, MCTS-RAG doesn’t just *retrieve* — it *plans* its retrieval, discovering new, contextually relevant query expansions dynamically.
+Over multiple rollouts, MCTS-RAG doesn’t just retrieve, it plans its retrieval, discovering new, contextually relevant query expansions dynamically.

 ---